evgenyneu/evgenii.com/resume/index.md

 ## Summary of Qualifications

 * 16 years of experience as a software developer.
-* Experienced in creating Android, iOS and Web applications.
+* Experienced in making Android, iOS and Web applications.
 * Skilled in writing automated tests.

 ## Technical Expertise